 For acne scarring, the Fraxel® Dual laser is the gold standard for treatment.
 With the Fraxel®, acne scars are improved over a series of 4 or 5 sessions.
 The Fraxel® laser utilizes Fractional Resurfacing Technology in which only a portion of the skin actually receives the laser light.
 With this technology, the laser delivers a series of closely spaced microscopic laser spots to the skin while simultaneously preserving normal healthy skin between the laser spots.

 This preservation of healthy skin results in rapid healing following the laser treatment.
 The entire face can be treated with the laser in approximately 45 minutes, and there is no downtime following the procedure.

 eMatrix is also a popular option for acne scar treatment. eMatrix is also ideal for all skin types, including Asian, Latino, and African American skin.
 The treatments work by producing a new level of collagen formation and healthy cells.
 Even though after one treatment you will see some improvement, the full benefit typically takes at least 3 treatments.

 BLU-U Light Photodynamic Therapy offers another option for young men and women with moderate acne.
 The BLU-U Light kills the bacteria that cause acne breakouts, with treatments that take only 15 minutes once or twice a week.

 If you’re frustrated with the appearance of your acne or acne scars, there’s finally a solution that can help.
-Contact us online today or call 212-535-3088 to learn more about whether our combination approach toward acne treatment may be right for you.
+Find out more and contact Dr. Green via this form below, or call 212-535-3088 to learn more about whether our combination approach toward acne treatment may be right for you.